KafuiEdem/bintu_app/README.md

 After registering, you will be provided with your bearer token.<br>
 You can then use the APP.<br>

+## Installation
+Make sure you have python installed on your device.<br>
+Open the cmd_app folder in the terminal and run the bintu.py file `./bintu.py`<br>

 ### Note that both the cmd and web are all written in pure python.